biometryhub/PanDetector/README.md

 The `-o` argument specifies the output directory.
 Note that this directory will be created if it does not already exist.
-Inside the output directory, CoreDetector generates a series of intermediate output files during the alignment process, but the main program outputs are:
+Inside the output directory, PanDetector generates a series of intermediate output files during the alignment process, but the main program outputs are:

 - `msa.maf.gz`: This is a gzipped version of a standard MAF file, with each entry containing one subject file for each genome.
 Coordinates and strandness of entries are in respect to the original genome FASTA file.
 Once gunzipped, this MAF output file is appropriate for structural variation detection.
 - `mfasta/`: This directory contains FASTA files for each genome, constructed by concatenating that genome's subject line from all entries of the (gunzipped) `msa.maf` file.
 You can readily concatenate these files together to construct a full FASTA file, e.g. on Linux: